onyxyskamp/BigDataChallenge/README.md

 - Packages downloaded
 - Libraries
 - Data Download
-- Workflow

 ---------------------------------OVERVIEW--------------------------------------

 The following contents within this main directory include the packages, libraries, dataset and the workflow that is used in this analysis.

-The scripts should be run in the folling order to gain replicatory results:
+The scripts should be run in the folling order to gain replicatory results.
+This also serves as our workflow.

     1. MainScript.R